scheeloong/scheeloong.github.io/_contents/02-research.md

 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
 * Sequential Recommendation: How do we account for time and order of recommendations?

-### Bayesian Optimization
+### Exploration-Exploitation Tradeoff
-Active learning normally requires modelling uncertainty, hence I'll have to resort to Bayesian approaches.
-Also, active learning requires tradeoffs between exhaustation and exploration.

-Hence, approaches used in Bayesian Optimization are useful:
+Active learning normally requires a tradeoff between exploring new items vs exploiting popular well known items

+The popular approaches to these tradeoffs are:
 * Probability of Improvement
 * Expected Improvement
 * Entropy Search
 * Thompson Sampling
 * Upper Confidence Bound

-Note however, that active learning in recommender systems works with discrete finite domain.
-Hence, usual Bayesian Optimization that works with continuous regression problems isn't immediately applicable.
+* Epsilon Greedy

 ### Sequential Machine Learning Models
 I am mainly working with sequential active learning.
-Models that works great with sequence are models with memory.
+Models that works great with sequence normally models memory.

-These include:
+Models with memory:
 * Recurrent Neural Networks
+* Markov Decision Processes
 * Reinforcement Learning
-* Markov Decision Processes

 # Journals